msdpalam/realtimestockprediction/README.md

 ## Exercise 4: Train, Score and Consume Machine Learning Model
 * Azure ML picks up the data from ADLS store, trains a model and deploys the model to Azure Container Instance, as a real time endpoint, to predict on the stock price closing trends

-The data files we generate during the ingestion and processing will be CSV, and parquet.
-This data will be ingested into Synapse Analytics via Pipelines.
-From there, the data can be transformed and enriched using various tools such as data flows, Synapse Spark, Azure Datbricks, and Synapse SQL (both provisioned and serverless).
-Once processed, data can be queried using Synapse SQL tooling.
-Azure Synapse Studio also provides the ability to author notebooks to further process data, create datasets, train, and create machine learning models.
-These models can then be stored in a storage account or even in a SQL table.
-These models can then be consumed via various methods, including T-SQL.
-The foundational component supporting all aspects of Azure Synapse Analytics is the ADLS Gen 2 Data Lake.